Wosarpy/Wosarpy.github.io/_posts/2026-07-20-Unity-facepunch-P2P-Multiplayer.md

 ## 2. Installation
 > Note: The official installation process, as written by the creators of Facepunch.Steamworks themselves, can be found [here](https://wiki.facepunch.com/steamworks/Installing_For_Unity).

 This section of the article will serve as a detailed installation guide for developers, who're unfamilar with installing and utilizing custom Unity Packages.
 The first step is installing the latest release of Facepunch.Steamworks, which can be found on their [official GitHub repository](https://github.com/Facepunch/Facepunch.Steamworks/releases).
-The file can be found under the "assets" dropdown, named "Facepunch.Steamworks.Version.zip", where "Version" is a placeholder for the semantic versioning.
+The file can be found under the assets dropdown.
+At the time of writing this, releases are named, using the naming-template "Facepunch.Steamworks.Version.zip", where "Version" is a placeholder for the semantic versioning.
 Make sure you're downloading the correct .zip file, and not the source code (see figure 1).

 <figure>
   <img src="/assets/Steamworks_download_example.png" alt="Steamworks SDK download page">
-  <figcaption>Figure 1: Facepunch.Steamworks LTS repository.
+  <figcaption>Figure 1: Facepunch.Steamworks LTS repository: version 2.5.2.
 Desired download outlined.</figcaption>
 </figure>